 “It’s a lot of heavy lifting but we have to ready to grab the keys of the kingdom and be the relentless architects of our career, “said Kate White, New York Times Bestselling Author of The Gutsy Girl on Wednesday, April 10th at the Hampton Roads Chamber Professional Women’s Leadership Lunch.
-As the 2019 Keynote Speaker, White welcomed a conference room full of the communities’ professional women to discuss her latest career book and provide tools to push women’s careers even further.
+White welcomed a conference room full of the communities’ professional women to discuss her latest career book and provide tools to push women’s careers even further.
 The Gusty Girl focuses on a new generation of women entering the modern workplace and the challenges faced including the glass ceiling and gender pay gaps.
 She said, “I vowed to take a gutsy approach to my career.
 I started asking for what I wanted.
 I eventually became the Editor-in-Chief of five major national magazines and a bestselling author.”

 The day began with an introduction from the Presenting Sponsor, Cox Communications.
 Regional Vice President, Government and Public Affairs of Cox Communications.
 Nneka Chiazor said, “With all of these powerful leaders here today, who is leading Hampton Roads right now?”
 Chiazor spoke on why it is important and relevant for the women of the community to come to gather for events like this.
 “It is important to be here today not only because it is the right thing to do but also because it is a matter of business.”
 She also shared some interesting statistics stating, about 60 percent of earned degrees are obtained from women and that women make $20 trillion worth of buying decisions in a professional setting.
 “If women are learning, earning, and spending more, then women need to lead business,” said Chiazor.